American Idol: Finals

 The "Fan Save" was introduced in the fourteenth season.
 During the finals, viewers were given a five-minute window to vote for the contestants in danger of elimination by using their Twitter account to decide which contestant will move on to the next show, starting with the Top 8.

 Season finale

-The finale is a two-hour episode which is always the last episode of the season, culminating in revealing the winner.
+During the original run of American Idol on Fox, the finale week consisted of a one-hour long final performance night and a two-hour last episode of the season that culminates in revealing the winner, both of which are broadcast live in the U.S. Eastern and Central time zones.
 For the first, third through sixth and fourteenth through fifteenth seasons it was broadcast from the Dolby Theatre, which has an audience capacity of approximately 3,400.
 The second-season finale took place at the Gibson Amphitheatre, which had an audience capacity of over 6,000.
-In the seventh through thirteenth seasons, the venue was at the Microsoft Theater, which holds an audience of over 7,000.
-Since the show's reboot on ABC, the venue remains the same throughout the entire show (excluding auditions).
+In the seventh through thirteenth seasons, the venue was at the Nokia Theatre L.A.
+Live, which holds an audience of over 7,000.
+Since the show's reboot on ABC, the venue remains the same throughout the entire show (excluding auditions), but was still two episodes in the sixteenth season, and then stretched to a single three-hour season finale that is annually aired live simultaneously in all U.S. territories, starting with the seventeenth season.
 The eighteenth-season finale was conducted virtually due to the COVID-19 pandemic.